This post contains affiliate links.

 Recipe tips

 Check your garlic: If it’s your first time making garlic in the air fryer, I suggest checking it around the 12-minute mark.
-Each air fryer cooks a little differently, so it’s always a good idea to check before it burns.
+Each air fryer cooks slightly differently, so it’s always a good idea to check before it burns.

-Flavor enhancers: For more flavor, try adding herbs like sage, thyme, or rosemary to the heads of garlic before wrapping them.
+Flavor enhancers: For more flavor, add herbs like sage, thyme, or rosemary to the heads of garlic before wrapping them.

-High-quality oil: Since there are only 3 ingredients, I suggest using good-quality olive oil.
+High-quality oil: Since there are only three ingredients, I suggest using good-quality olive oil.

 Wear oven mitts: The garlic comes out quite hot since it’s wrapped in tin foil.
-Either give it time to cool down or unwrap it wearing oven mitts to protect your hands.
+Give it time to cool down, or unwrap it with oven mitts to protect your hands.

 Storing

-If you’re a garlic fiend like me, you may end up with leftovers because you’ve cooked up a double or triple batch!
+If you’re a garlic fiend like me, you may have leftovers because you’ve cooked up a double or triple batch!
 Follow these simple storage tips to keep the cloves fresh:

-- Fridge: Once cooled, place your roasted garlic cloves in a clean glass jar.
+- Fridge: Place your roasted garlic cloves in a clean glass jar once cooled.
 Pour olive oil over the cloves until they’re completely covered.
 Store in the fridge for up to 2 weeks.

 - Freezer: Peel the garlic cloves and add them to a freezer-safe bag or container.
 Roasted garlic will last for up to 3 months in the freezer.
 To thaw, take out as many cloves as you need and thaw them in the fridge overnight.